ben-marino/sociallyfed-ai-workflow/docs/SOCIALLYFED_OVERVIEW.md

 3. **Cognitive Reframing and Mindset**
    - "Take a challenge from today and write three different interpretations of it"
    - "What story are you telling yourself about this situation?
 Is it helpful?"
-   - "How would you advise a good friend facing this exact situation?"
+   - "How would you advise a good friend facing this situation?"

 4. **Gratitude and Positivity**
    - "What three small things brought you joy today that you might usually overlook?"
-   - "Who in your life deserves appreciation that you haven't expressed?"
+   - "Who in your life deserves appreciation you haven't expressed?"
    - "What challenge from the past are you now grateful for?"

 5. **Habits and Behaviors**
    - "Which habits served you well today?
 Which held you back?"
    - "What pattern do you notice in your daily routines?"
-   - "Design tomorrow's keystone habit - one that will trigger other positive behaviors"
+   - "Design tomorrow's keystone habit - one that will trigger other positive behaviours"

 6. **Social and Relationships**
    - "How did you contribute to someone else's day?"